Kick 'em Jenny: Exploring the Depths of an Active Submarine Volcano

 Eruptions and Discoveries

-The volcanic secret of Kick 'em Jenny remained shrouded until 1939 when it was first identified.
+The volcanic secret of Kick 'em Jenny remained shrouded until 1939, when it was first identified.
 Since then, it has erupted at least 13 times, with the most recent event occurring in April 2017.
-The 1939 eruption, based on visual accounts, stands out as the most formidable in the volcano's eruptive history.
+Based on visual accounts, the 1939 eruption stands out as the most formidable in the volcano's eruptive history.

 Explosive Power and Hazards